Skip to content

 Not Sure Which Plastic Fits Your Application?

 MakerStage machines both acetal and nylon grades for CNC precision parts.
-Our free DFM review includes material recommendations — upload your CAD file and we'll flag whether your material choice is optimal for the tolerance requirements and service environment before quoting.
+Upload your CAD file and the quote review can flag whether the material choice fits the tolerance requirements and service environment before production.

 Section 4 of 5